 All YCI employees, volunteers and other related personnel must familiarize themselves with this Policy and Code of Conduct and are required to uphold it, put it into action, and understand that YCI has zero tolerance towards such gross misconduct.

-Senior managers, supervisors and Human Resources managers bear added responsibility and have a key role to play:
+Directors, Project Leads, PSEA Focal Points and Human Resources personnel bear added responsibility and have a key role to play:

 General Terms